Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 Our communication softened.

-And because I can now stay present — even when fear arises.
+but because I can now stay present, even when fear arises.

 A Final Reflection